moorepants/dissertation/extensions.rst

 This six-rigid-body model has eleven generalized coordinates.
 One generalized coordinate (frame pitch) is eliminated by the holonomic configuration constraints requiring that both wheels touch the ground.
-This leaves ten generalized speeds, of which four are eliminated due to the non-holonomic constraints for the purely rolling wheels.
+This leaves ten generalized speeds, of which four are eliminated due to the nonholonomic constraints for the purely rolling wheels.
 The nonlinear equations of motion were linearized numerically about the nominal upright, constant velocity configuration using a central differencing method with an optimum perturbation